Menopause

 Hormone therapy

 Hormone therapy is replacement estrogen (or estrogen and progesterone) that gives you the same hormone levels that are produced before perimenopause.
 For people with a uterus, hormone therapy should include both estrogen and progesterone to prevent uterine cancer.
-If a hysterectomy, has been performed, only estrogen is needed.
+If a hysterectomy has been performed, only estrogen is needed.

 The primary purpose of hormone therapy during menopause is to treat symptoms related to estrogen deficiency.

 Hormone therapy is the most effective treatment for hot flashes and night sweats.
-It can improve sleep quality and joint pain.
+It can improve sleep and joint pain.
 It is also helpful for mild mood symptoms associated with menopause and can work together with antidepressants.

-There is evidence suggesting that hormone therapy can have positive effects on bone and heart health for people in their 50s without underlying heart disease.
+Evidence suggests that hormone therapy can have positive effects on bone and heart health for people in their 50s without underlying heart disease.

 Hormone therapy and cancer risk